 Getting out on the water provides a whole new perspective of the area.
 Book one of our sailing packages to experience Maine the way it’s supposed to be experienced – from the sea!
 Cruise Penobscot Bay with a bottle of wine aboard the Cutter Owl or Schooner Olad.

-A stunning historical building loving restored with beautiful shared spaces to sit and read, and grand updated bathrooms.
+A stunning historical building lovingly restored with beautiful shared spaces to sit and read, and grand updated bathrooms.
 The Innkeepers are exemplary: charming, warm and helpful.
 The creative breakfasts were generous and delicious.
 The four acres of lawn leading down to the sea are a priceless way to clear your mind and just unwind.

 – Tracie H